s-gv/orangeforum/README.md

 - `-createsuperuser`.
 Create a super admin.
 - `-createuser`.
 Create a new user with no special privileges.
 - `-changepasswd`.
 Change password of a user.
-- `deletesessions`.
+- `-deletesessions`.
 Drop all sessions and logs out all users.